-In a studio like ours, with a very distinctive creative culture, where people feel like they have ownership over their work space, a massive, group art project would help us say goodbye together.
-Not only would it be one last hurrah for this studio, it would also help reinforce the idea that our culture would be moving with us to the next space.
+In a studio like ours, with a very distinctive creative culture, where people feel like they have ownership over their workspace, a massive, group art project would help us say goodbye together.
+Not only would it be one last hurrah for this studio, but it would also help reinforce the idea that our culture would be moving with us to the next space.

 We also wanted to leverage our skillsets—Grace’s in drawing and painting, Greg’s in industrial design and fabrication—to pull together the project.
 At the time, Grace had been working on a series of dot drawings that caught Greg’s eye.
 They mimicked that phenomenon in nature when many tiny things form a greater whole.
 That seemed like a great metaphor for celebrating the multidisciplinary magic of the studio.
 So we decided to create a drawing as a base, and then scale it up into a wooden dowel installation.